By Greg Hart, CFP®

 Giving to charity is a top priority for you.
 You’re going to give regardless, so why not do so in the most tax-efficient manner possible?
 QCDs are a great opportunity for anyone who is required to take minimum distributions from their retirement accounts.

 Many specific rules and requirements must be met in order for distributions to qualify for exempt status, so it’s a good idea to work with an experienced financial professional to ensure you make a QCD the right way.
 If you’re interested in learning more about qualified charitable distributions, our Haddon Wealth Management team is here to help.
-Call us at (856) 888-1744 or contact us online to schedule a complimentary meeting so we can answer your questions.
-We look forward to hearing from you!
+If you’d like to partner with a financial planner who understands your unique needs and inspires you to be more confident in your financial decisions, call us at (856) 888-1744 or contact us online to schedule a complimentary get-acquainted meeting.

-Gregory M. Hart, CFP® is the founder and managing director of Haddon Wealth Management, LLC, a registered investment advisory firm that provides comprehensive wealth management (in-depth financial planning and sophisticated investment management) for clients who value a relationship-driven approach that delivers customized solutions.
+Gregory M. Hart, CFP® is the founder and managing director of Haddon Wealth Management, LLC, an independent, fee-only registered investment advisory (RIA) firm that provides comprehensive wealth management (in-depth financial planning and sophisticated investment management) for clients who value a relationship-driven approach that delivers customized solutions.
 Based in Haddonfield, New Jersey, Greg works with clients throughout the Delaware Valley, as well as nationwide.
 To learn more, connect with Greg on LinkedIn, visit our website at www.haddonwealthmgt.com, or call (856)-888-1744 to begin a discussion.